jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/clustering-overview.md

 ## Multiple Node Clustering
 ### a.
 Setting Up a Multiple Node Cluster
 *(See next section for deployment considerations)*.
-To run the Frinx ODL distribution in a three node cluster, do the following:
+To run the Frinx ODL distribution in a three node cluster (that is, on three machines), do the following:
 1\.
 Determine the three machines (nodes) that will make up the cluster and copy the Frinx ODL distribution to each of those machines.
 2\.
 Unzip the controller distribution.